 If you have incurred a head trauma and are displaying even mild concussion symptoms, the first thing you should do is contact your medical professional and get a proper examination and diagnosis.
 A doctor might recommend imaging services as well, such as an MRI or CT scan.
 In severe cases, you could have bleeding of the brain, which can result in seizures and even death.

 Although there isn’t a specific treatment on how to treat a concussion, the usual approach for an injury of this type is resting, drinking fluids, and taking a mild painkiller.
-You can apply ice at the site of the injury to relieve some of the pain and to reduce any swelling.
+You can apply ice at the site of the injury to relieve some of the pain.
+And to reduce any swelling.
 Overall, experts recommend reducing most activities and ceasing any athletics until full recovery.
 It’s also advised not to drive, operate machinery, or be alone for 24 hours after a concussion, as symptoms can still develop.
-Most people who sustain a concussion are back to normal within a week or two, though some may have long-term problems from the concussion itself or from injury to surrounding soft tissue.
+Most people who sustain it are back to normal within a week or two.
+Though some may have long-term problems from the concussion itself or from injury to surrounding soft tissue.

 Get Checked Out by the Very Best

 UrgentMED has 18 locations throughout Southern California, providing fast and professional service for a whole range of conditions.
 Our staff of highly trained professionals will evaluate and treat you.
-If you are indeed suffering from a concussion or need followup care, we work with excellent specialists in all areas where we can expedite referrals and get you the proper treatment.
+If you are indeed suffering from a concussion or need followup care, we work with excellent specialists in all areas.
+We can expedite referrals and get you the proper treatment.
 We accept most insurance plans, and you don’t need an appointment to come in for a checkup.
+Visit us online to find an UrgentMED location near you.
 We offer free parking and are open every day of the year.
-Visit us online to find an UrgentMED location near you.

 More than 38 million people in the U.S experience migraines annually.
 Counter to common belief, a migraine is more than just a bad headache.
 It’s an extreme throbbing pain in the head, along with nausea, vomiting, and sensitivity to light and noise that can occur chronically.
 Some doctors feel that migraines are a neurological disease and others believe they are a neurological disorder or condition.

 Either way, migraines can be excruciating and disabling.
-For more information about what migraines are and how to stop them, keep reading.
+For more information about what they are and how to stop them, keep reading.

 What Causes Migraines?